Jianye-Chang/LDA/README.md

 3.picture
 ---
-my_plot.jpg that is generated after execution of Python code，if you  want to check it ,please run the python code and See the pictur in D disk
+my_plot.jpg that is generated after execution of Python code，if you  want to check it ,please run the python code and See the picture in D disk

 4.result
 ---